 In the fall, a hike took us from Lübars in Berlin across the state border into Brandenburg’s Mühlenbecker Land region and back to Lübars.
 The route was almost 16 kilometers long, but can certainly be shortened or extended.

-We have tracked our hike from Lübars on Komoot.
+We have tracked our hike from Lübars.
 You can follow our way on the map or hike it.

 We drove by car to the lido Lübars.
 If you don’t want to hike this route in the summer, you can certainly find a parking space here.